Sancta is principally an academic community. Supporting and recognising academic achievement and success is a fundamental aim.

 Peer support academic mentoring

 A key aspect of the academic support program is academic mentoring.
 Academic mentoring takes the mutual academic support that exists within, and across, age groups at the College to a more formal level.
 The Vice Principal and Dr Scott Curwood work closely with students who have been selected to be Academic Mentors.
 These students provide academic support and mentorship to other students within their respective disciplines.
 As well as the peer to peer support, the Academic Mentoring for each faculty includes two events per year where alumni, faculty, residents and other professionals can network and interact.
-At a recent Science Faculty Mentoring event, the main guest was Dr Karl Kruszelnicki.

 A number of academic events are held at the College each year, to bring together current students, alumni, university faculty, and community leaders.
 Ranging from panel discussions, lectures, trivia nights and cocktail parties, these academic events offer Sancta students the chance to expand their disciplinary knowledge and enhance their professional connections.